SpaceX Crew Dragon Set to Take Off

 The SpaceX Crew Dragon Is Huge

 One of the commercial benefits SpaceX has brought to the game is that the SpaceX Crew Dragon and the booster are reusable.
-This is a radical departure from Nasa’ one time expendable boosters and expensive space shuttles and is critical to SpaceX’s cost-cutting business model.
-SpaceX sees this costly hardware as investments versus single use products.
+This is a radical departure from Nasa’s one-time expendable boosters and expensive space shuttles and is critical to SpaceX’s cost-cutting business model.
+SpaceX sees this costly hardware as investments versus single-use products.

 SpaceX is not without competition in commercial space flight.
 Boeing, has the CST-100 Starliner and plans its first unmanned test flight in April.
 If that first flight is successful, astronauts Eric Boe, Nicole Aunapu Mann and Christopher Ferguson will blast off in August.
 Ferguson is a retired space shuttle commander and will be the first commercial astronaut to fly.

 Boeing Entering The World Of Private Space Flight

 Boeing has been an aerospace contractor with many NASA contracts.
 Contracts are awarded and Boeing has around $4.2 billion in contracts with SpaceX being awarded around $2.6 billion.
 Boeing’s first launches will use expendable Atlas 5 rockets which makes them much more expensive but reportedly has plans to use reusable rockets sometime in the next five years.